 In place of the ticket hike, LSU unveiled a new revenue model: a $35 Stadium Exit Fee charged to any fan who chooses to leave Tiger Stadium after the game.

 “We felt this approach balances revenue needs with our desire to maintain a strong in-stadium atmosphere,” an LSU spokesperson said.
-“Fans told us it was getting too expensive to attend games but no one has ever complained about the free exits.
-We’re just acknowledging that leaving has value now.”
+“We heard the fans loud and clear when they told us tickets cost too much.
+So we decided to monetize leaving instead.”

 The fee will be automatically charged to the payment method linked to the digital ticket.
 Cash exits will not be permitted.
 Officials stressed that the new policy is “fan-friendly,” noting that it gives supporters the freedom to stay as long as they want.